Rights groups, senators sound alarm over new Trump commission

 Although Pompeo has described the 10-member commission as bipartisan and reflecting “various backgrounds and beliefs,” the human rights groups opposing the commission argue that almost all of them are known for “extremely conservative views.”
 Some of the members, who come from prestigious institutions such as Harvard University and the University of Notre Dame, have previously been outspoken in opposition to contraception, same-sex marriage and recognition of transgender rights.

-“It’s intellectual top-cover for an effort to restrict the rights of certain people,” said Rob Berschinski of Human Rights First, which organized the effort.
+“It’s intellectual top-cover for an effort to restrict the rights of certain people,” Rob Berschinski of Human Rights First, which organized the effort, said.

 The more than 235 individuals who signed include a long roster of former U.S. ambassadors and Defense Department officials, including former National Counterterrorism Center Director Matthew Olson and Susan Rice, who was former President Barack Obama’s national security adviser.